Forcing the $\Pi^1_n$-Uniformization Property: Main Proof

 The problem is of course, that coding reals into $\vec{S}$ means extending the universe, therefore the $\Pi^1_3$ set $A_m$ will change, and the value $f(m,x)$ we chose, could end up not being an element of $A_m$ anymore, while $A_{m,x}$ remains non-empty.
 In that situation, our attempt to create a $\Pi^1_3$ uniformizing function has failed.
 A closer inspection might lead to the impression that the task of determining for every real $x$ a real $y$ such that $(x,y)$ will remain in $A_m$ even after we coded every other pair into $\vec{S}$ is hopeless.
 Indeed it is e.g. easy to design a $\Pi^1_3$-set $A_k$, such that $A_{k,x}$ consists of exactly two points $y_0$ and $y_1$ and deciding to set $f(k,x)=y_0$, therefore coding up $(x,y_1)$ will kick $(x,y_0)$ out of $A_k$, while setting $f(k,x)=y_1$ and consequentially coding up $(x,y_0)$ immediately kicks $(x,y_1)$ out of $A_k$.
 This toy example can be extended to sets with infinite sections.
 It is also possible to construct two $\Pi^1_3$-sets $A_k$ and $A_l$ for which a setting a value for $f(k,x)$ will kick out the value $f(l,x)$ of $A_l$ and so on.

 The idea to solve these issues, is to turn the problem into a fixed point problem.
 We start with a base set of iterations, which we call allowable.
 If we consider a pair $(x,y) \in A_m$ for which we know that it can not be forced out of $A_m$ with an allowable forcing, then it is safe to set $f(m,x):=y$, as long as we continue our iteration with an allowable forcing.
-This argument can be strengthened in the following way which is actually one of the key observations: assume that there is an allowable $\forceP$ such that, after we used $\forceP$, $(x,y)$ can not be kicked out of $A_m$ with a further allowable forcing.
-Then we can set $f_m(x):=y$ and, as long as we use forcings for which $\forceP$ thinks they are allowable, we can be sure that $(x,f(m,x)) \in A_m$.
-For this argument to work, it is not necessary to actually use the allowable $\forceP$, it is sufficient to virtually use $\forceP$ and keep it for the argument.
-This has the advantage that the potentially damaging codes $\forceP$ would create, when actually being used, remain virtual and therefore harmless.

 This reasoning yields a new set of rules for an iteration, and these new rules determine a subcollection of allowable forcings called 1-allowable.
 We can repeat this, via asking for a pair $(x,y) \in A_m$, whether there is an allowable $\forceP$ such that after using $\forceP$, $(x,y)$ can not be kicked out of $A_m$ with an 1-allowable forcing.
 These rules will form the 2-allowable forcings and so on.